minhtrietcancode/The-Zoomerbinis-Project/README.md

 To run the project, clone the repository and run the Python scripts.

 ## Documentation
-For detailed descriptions, examples, and task breakdowns, refer to `docs/tasks.md`.
+For detailed descriptions, examples, and task breakdowns, refer to `Task Description.md`.